pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   - Get more data: Collect more pictures of cats.
   - Collect a more diverse training set.
 For example, pictures of cats in unusual positions; cats with unusual coloration; pictures shot with a variety of camera settings; ….
   - Train the algorithm longer, by running more gradient descent iterations.
-  - Try different optimization algorithm (e.g. Adam).
+  - Try different optimization algorithm (e.g. Momentum, RMSprop, Adam).
   - Try a bigger neural network, with more layers/hidden units/parameters.
   - Try a smaller neural network.
-  - Try adding regularization (such as L2 regularization or dropout).
+  - Try adding regularization (such as L1/L2 regularization or dropout).
   - Change the neural network architecture (activation function, number of hidden units, etc.)

-- If you choose well among these possible directions, you’ll build the leading cat picture platform, and lead your company to success.
+If you choose well among these possible directions, you’ll build the leading cat picture platform, and lead your company to success.
 If you choose poorly, you might waste months.
 How do you proceed?

-- Machine learning strategy will tell you how.
+Machine learning strategy will tell you how.
 Most machine learning problems leave clues that tell you what’s useful to try, and what’s not useful to try.
 Learning to read those clues will save you months or years of development time.

 ### Orthogonalization